Adameladeb/NetML-IDS/README.md

     1D convolutional layer with 128 filters, kernel size of 3, and ReLU activation function.
     Batch normalization layer.
     Up-sampling layer with size of 2.

+Classification using Classifier Model 📊

+The learned features from the autoencoder are used to train a classifier model using dense layers.
+The final model is a combination of the encoder and the classifier.
+Evaluation Metrics 📉

+The classification model is evaluated on the test set using binary cross-entropy loss and accuracy as the evaluation metrics.
+Dataset 📂

+The dataset used in this code is the UNSW-NB15 dataset, which contains network traffic data for intrusion detection.
+The dataset is preprocessed and split into training and testing sets using a 80:20 ratio.
     1D convolutional layer with 64 filters, kernel size of 3, and ReLU activation function.
     Batch normalization layer.
     Up-sampling layer with size of 2.